 "QHP Issuer" means a licensed health care service plan or insurer who has been selected and certified by the Exchange to be offered to Qualified Individuals and Qualified Employers purchasing health insurance coverage through the Exchange.
+For purposes of Section 6498(1), licensed health care service plans or insurers that are subsidiaries of the same parent company are considered to be the same QHP issuer.

 "Qualified Dental Plan" (QDP) means a plan providing limited scope dental benefits as defined in 26 USC Section 9832(c)(2)(A), including the pediatric dental benefits meeting the requirements of 42 USC Section 18022(b)(1)(J).
 "Qualified Employee" means any employee or former employee of a qualified employer who has been offered health insurance coverage by such qualified employer through the SHOP for himself or herself and, if the qualified employer offers dependent coverage through the SHOP, for his or her dependents.

-"Qualified Employer" has the same meaning as the term is defined in 42 USC Section 8032(f)(2) and 45 CFR Section 155.710.
+"Qualified Employer" has the same meaning as the term is defined in 42 USC Section 8032(f)(2) and 45 CFR Section 155.710 (February 27, 2015), hereby incorporated by reference.
 "Qualified Health Plan" (QHP) has the same meaning as the term is defined in Patient Protection and Affordable Care Act Section 1301 (42 USC § 18021) and Government Code Section 100501(g) and includes QDP.